-As a Cloud Strategist at Planet Technologies, one of my favorite topics to talk about is Service Ownership and why it is important to managing your O365/ Azure Tenant or any service that is running in your production environment.
-For this blog, I will specifically discuss why it is important in the Office 365 portfolio of services.
+As a Cloud Strategist at Planet Technologies, one of my favorite topics to talk about is Service Ownership and why it is important to managing your M365/ Azure Tenant or any service that is running in your production environment.
+For this blog, I will specifically discuss why it is important in the Microsoft 365 portfolio of services.

 What is Service Ownership?